Remote Work for Staff and Part Time Employees

 - Campus-specific parking options can be found at https://parking.iu.edu/contact/index.html.
 IU will not reimburse and units may not provide a subsidy for a remote employee’s parking expenses.

-- For employees who are less than 100% remote: whether on-campus workdays are fixed or floating
+- For employees who are working hybrid (less than 100% remote): whether in-person workdays are fixed or floating.

 - Whether the employee will be expected to come to campus on a periodic or occasional basis for meetings, training, etc.